istio/istio.io/content/about/notes/1.1.1/index.md

 icon: notes
 ---

-Istio 1.1.1 is the first in a series of patch releases for Istio 1.1, which we will create at least weekly assuming we have changes to share.

 This release includes security vulnerability fixes and improvements to robustness.
 This release note describes what's different between Istio 1.1.1 and Istio 1.0.

 {{< relnote_links >}}